 The Office of Campus Safety is located in the maintenance building directly behind the A.F.
 Gray Hall Administration building.
-The Department of Campus Safety employs 4-full time officers and multiple part time officers including some student officers.
-All Campus Safety officers are certified unarmed security officers with the Oregon State Department of Public Safety Standards and Training, as well as being first aid, CPR, and AED trained.
-Officers are on duty 24-hours a day, 7-days a week and can be reached via the Campus Safety cell phone at 503-250-1730 or 503-517-2127 (extension 2127 from any campus phone).
+The Department of Campus Safety employs 3-full time officers, multiple part time officers, and several student officers.
+All Campus Safety officers are certified private security professionals with the Oregon State Department of Public Safety Standards and Training, as well as being first aid, CPR, and AED trained.
+On Duty Officers are available 24-hours a day, 7-days a week and can be reached via the Campus Safety Officer on Duty cell phone at 503-250-1730 or 503-517-2127 (extension 2127 from any campus phone).